oakestra/documentation/oakestra/get-started.md

 ```

 **5)** start the NodeEngine.
-Please use the `-n 6000` parameter only if you started the netowrk component on step 4.
-This paramenter in fact is used to specifcy the internal port of the network component, if any.
+Please only use the `-n 6000` parameter if you started the network component in step 4.
+This parameter, in fact, is used to specify the internal port of the network component, if any.

 ```
 sudo NodeEngine -n 6000 -p 10100